Make Every Deal a

 You have a hands-on broker, dedicated support staff, and friendly team of like-minded agents to help you run your business well and have fun while you're at it!

-As a REALTOR®, you are expected to be an expert in the process of buying and selling real estate, therefore, you must fully understand the process and terminology!
+As a REALTOR®, you are expected to be an expert in the process of buying and selling real estate so you must fully understand the process and terminology!
 Be careful to use the correct terms to avoid confusion.
 For example, don't say we have a contract or deal if you don't have signatures - at that point, you are still in the offer stage.
 Another common misunderstanding is thinking Title has to have the contract for it to be enforceable.
-Once all parties have signed during the Acceptance/Delivery stage and everyone is notified, you have a contract!
+Once all parties have signed during the Acceptance/Delivery stage and everyone on the contract is notified - regardless of whether Title has received it - you have an executed contract!

 Executed Date Noted & Effective Date Established